 New powers and obligations for the strata company

 Technology has changed significantly since the Strata Titles Act 1985 (the Act) was written.
 Email, word processing, memory storage, ‘the cloud’, teleconferencing, voice/video calls over the internet, are now widely used.
 Reforms will allow schemes to take advantage of new technologies, such as storing scheme documents online and conducting meetings by teleconference.
-However, the Act often requires physical copies of documents and for meetings to be conducted in person.
+However, the Act currently requires physical copies of documents and for meetings to be conducted in person.

 Schemes will be able to tailor their methods to their own requirements and abilities, however, the obligations to keep and provide certain information will still apply.

-- Votes, both for resolutions put forward at a meeting and for the election of the council of the strata company, can be received via email or in real time such as Skype or teleconferencing, if the strata company has provided for electronic voting in the notice of the meeting.
+- Votes, both for resolutions put forward at a meeting and for the election of the council of the strata company, can be received via email or in real time such as Skype or teleconferencing, if the strata company has provided for electronic voting in the notice of the meeting

 - The option to use electronic methods will not be mandatory.
 Any lot owner can still insist on receiving a hard copy of the information, if they wish.
-Use of electronic means will also be limited to the resources available to a strata company.
+Use of electronic means will also be limited to the resources reasonably available to a strata company.